What are Outstanding Shares?

 The number of shares outstanding can be computed as either basic or fully diluted.
-The basic number of shares outstanding is simply the current number of shares available on the secondary market, whereas the fully diluted shares outstanding calculation takes into account diluting securities such as convertibles (warrants, options, preferred shares, etc.).
+The basic number of shares outstanding is simply the current number of shares available on the secondary market.
+On the other hand, the fully diluted shares outstanding calculation takes into account diluting securities such as convertibles (warrants, options, preferred shares, etc.).

 Therefore, if a company owns any diluting securities, that would indicate a potential increase in the number of shares outstanding in the future.

 Outstanding shares differ from treasury shares, which are the shares held by the company itself and which cannot be sold in the open market.
 Treasury shares plus outstanding shares together form the total number of issued shares.

 The number of authorized shares can be substantially greater than the number of shares outstanding since authorized shares represent the maximum possible number of shares a company can issue.
 The outstanding number of shares may be either equal to or less than the number of authorized shares.
 For example, a company might authorize 10 million shares to be created for its IPO, but end up actually only issuing nine million of the shares.

 Shares Outstanding vs. Floating Shares

 The number of floating shares is found by taking the number of shares outstanding minus closely-held shares – a large number of shares that are held by one party, be it an individual or a small group of controlling shareholders, such as officers or directors of the company.

 Floating shares serve as a good representation of the company’s active shares or share turnover among various investors in the market, excluding parties holding substantial portions of equity.

 Where to Find the Number of Shares Outstanding?

 There are some useful public sources of information where the total number of shares outstanding can be found.
 They include: